minh-p/my-professional-site/src/content/posts/Roblox Grid-Based Server Sharding with Instancing.md

 -   \\(z\_{new} = s \frac{3}{2}\Delta{}r\\)

-#### The Math for Region Crossing - Player's Orientation In New Shard {#the-math-for-region-crossing-player-s-orientation-in-new-shard}
+#### The Math for Region Crossing - Player's Orientation In New Shard (LEFT UNFINISHED) {#the-math-for-region-crossing-player-s-orientation-in-new-shard--left-unfinished}

+&rarr; **Don't implement this**.
+I've moved to another interest.
+This does not work!
 Roblox already has

 ```lua